julienyvenat/docker-suricata/README.md

 Suricata is an Open Source IDS, IPS and NSM engine.
 For more information about it, follow this link --> [HERE!!](https://suricata-ids.org/)

-This a ready-to-use version of Suricata.
+This is a ready-to-use version of Suricata.
 The default configuration is set.
 Any changement has been perform